-We have a lot of options when it comes to non stick cookware like Teflon, Ceramic etc, but non of these are sturdy and durable as hard anodized(Anodized Aluminum).
+We have a lot of options when it comes to nonstick cookware like Teflon, Ceramic, etc, but none of these are sturdy and durable as hard anodized(Anodized Aluminum).

-Hard anodized cookware is a popular and know for its durable properties, but you might be wondering if you can use metal utensils on hard anodized cookware?
+Hard anodized cookware is popular and known for its durable properties, but you might be wondering if you can use metal utensils on hard anodized cookware.

-In this blog post, we’ll discuss whether or not you can use metal utensils on hard anodized cookware, and what the best utensils to use with this type of cookware.
+In this blog post, we’ll discuss whether or not you can use metal utensils on hard anodized cookware, and what the best utensils to use with this type of cookware are.